-In order to study the relationship between the general information characteristics and perception on E-waste management activities of the rural and urban respondents, chi-square test ‘X2’ values were computed and values were presented in the below tables.
+In order to study the relationship between the general information characteristics and perception of E-waste management activities of the rural and urban respondents, chi-square test ‘X2’ values were computed, and the values were presented in the tables below.

-The relationship between the scores of general information characteristics and overall mean scores of the likert scales of various statements on perception level of E-waste management activities of the rural and urban respondents obtained were tested by relevant null and alternate hypothesis.
+The relationship between the scores of general information characteristics and overall mean scores of the Likert scales of various statements on the perception level of E-waste management activities of the rural and urban respondents obtained was tested by relevant null and alternate hypotheses.

-Null hypothesis: There will be no significant relationship between the scores of general information characteristics of the respondents i.e. age, place of living, education, occupation, income and scores of perception on E-waste management activities.
-Indicated by Ho.
+Null hypothesis: There will be no significant relationship between the scores of general information characteristics of the respondents, i.e., age, place of living, education, occupation, income, and scores of perception on E-waste management activities, Indicated by Ho.

-The degree of freedom (d.f.) for the chi-square was calculated 6 for all except place of living i.e.2
+The degree of freedom (d.f.) for the chi-square was calculated as 6 for all except place of living, i.e.2

-Significance level: 5 per cent or 0.05.
+Significance level: 5 percent or 0.05.

-Total no. of respondents, n = 120.
+Total number of respondents, n = 120.